Welcome to Management Sciences!

 TA assignments are awarded on a term by term basis to qualified students and involve a time commitment of ten hours per week for the duration of that term.

 The TA process is very competitive and cannot be guaranteed in advance of your arrival at the University of Waterloo.
-Only students who have successfully completed a two-day workshop, ExpecTAtions, (normally offered in December and April each year) are eligible to hold a TA position.
+Only students who have successfully completed the Engineering ExpecTAtions workshop, (normally offered by the Faculty of Engineering each term) are eligible to hold a TA position.

 (See guidelines on graduate student support for further details on graduate teaching assistantships)